 - Demonstrated interest in being part of a collaborative team

 - Excellent organizational skills, attention to detail and commitment to accuracy in all aspects of work

 - Ability to maintain absolute confidentiality and the integrity of all aspects of information disseminated within or external to the school community

 - Commitment to being part of a diverse, equitable and inclusive school community

-Interested candidates are invited to use the link provided to submit a resume and cover letter to:
+Interested candidates are invited to use the link provided to submit a resume to:

 Connections working at Stevenson

 Founded in 1952, Stevenson School is a selective co-educational boarding and day school with 750 students and 30 buildings on 50 acres of land and two campuses.
 The 500-student upper division, comprised of grades 9-12, is located on the Pebble Beach Campus, where about 60% of students reside in six faculty-supervised dormitories; the lower and middle divisions, totaling 250 students in grades PK-8, are located on the Carmel Campus.

 As an American school with a global sensibility, Stevenson is premised on a vision of education as the means by which we discover ourselves in the world and thus contribute to its transformation.
 We believe that one’s education is best pursued in the company of others, for others’ benefit as well as one’s own.
 Our Latin motto—Suaviter in modo, fortiter in re (Gentle in manner, resolute in action)—inspires humility and perseverance.
 Our mission includes three aims: to prepare students for success in college and beyond, to foster their passion for learning and achievement, and to help them shape a joyful life.

 In keeping with this project, Stevenson seeks to: